Project Development Grant (PDG)

 - Funds cannot be used for salary support, to offload teaching, or to fund conference travel.

 The application should be composed in an MS-Word compatible format using 12-point fonts and 1” margins.
-Text should be double-spaced.
+Text shall be double-spaced.
+Each Roman-numerated section should begin on a new page.
+Proposals that do not meet the formatting expectations will be returned unreviewed.

-- Cover Page & Abstract: Project title, faculty name, department/school, and contact information.
+- Title & Abstract Page: Project title, faculty name, department/school, and contact information.

-- Project Narrative (2 pages max): The narrative should include the following in clearly
+- Project Narrative Page (2 pages max): The narrative should include the following in clearly identifiable

 - Research Question/Project Objective: Highlight the significance of the project both for scholars within your discipline as well as for a broad audience of social scientists and humanists.
 Explain clearly why your project is important, original, or otherwise significant.